zhxu33/cyberpunk2088/ProjectDocument.md

 ![alt text](images/jx/image-9.png)

 ### Dialogue
 The dialogue is displayed on the bottom center of the screen canvas.
-It contains a title label, text description label, `cancel`, and a `confirm` button.
+It contains a `Title` label, `Text` description label, `Cancel`, and a `Confirm` button.
 Pressing the cancel button will always close the dialog without doing anything.

-The Merchant Biker has a dialogue where pressing `confirm` will open up the shop UI.
+The Merchant Biker has a dialogue where pressing `Confirm` will open up the shop UI.

 ![alt text](images/jx/image-10.png)

 The portal has two dialog states depending on the status of the boss.

-If the boss is dead, the player can proceed to the next level by pressing `confirm`.
+If the boss is dead, the player can proceed to the next level by pressing `Confirm`.

 ![alt text](images/jx/image-17.png)

-If the boss is alive, pressing `confirm` will not do anything.
+If the boss is alive, pressing `Confirm` will not do anything.

 ![alt text](images/jx/image-18.png)

 ### Shop
-The shop opens after pressing `confirm` on the Biker dialogue.
-There is a `close` button on the top right corner which is used to exit the shop.
-It has a `title` "Upgrades" and contains a `GridContainer` inside a `ScrollContainer` which is designed to format the `UpgradeItem` node automatically, and adds a scroll wheel incase the shop interface isn't big enough to fit all upgrades.
+The shop opens after pressing `Confirm` on the Biker dialogue.
+There is a `Close` button on the top right corner which is used to exit the shop.
+It has a `Title` "Upgrades" and contains a `GridContainer` inside a `ScrollContainer` which is designed to format the `UpgradeItem` node automatically, and adds a scroll wheel incase the shop interface isn't big enough to fit all upgrades.

 The `UpgradeItem` node contains a upgrade name label, cost label, coin icon, and a button with transparent black background which can be clicked on to upgrade.
 In the interface script, `UpgradeItem` node is cloned based on the available upgrades in `stats.gd` and placed under the `GridContainer` to be formatted automatically.